jamesbeeson01/RateMyProfessors/README.md

 # RateMyProfessors
-Various insights on data from RateMyProfessors.com

-This is an ongoing exploration for fun.
-Some reports are simply exploratory, while others are more polished.
+This is an ongoing exploration of data from [RateMyProfessors.com](ratemyprofessors.com), mostly for fun.

-To date the best report is RateMyProfessors.html, which was copied to index.html and is displayed on Pages
+The best writeup to date is published on Pages, and is in the repo as RateMyProfessors.Rmd